THE LUNAR REALM OF HERITAGE & POWER

 the actual meaning of power.

-In the Dasha system on Vimshottri, we see that the planetary ruler of this Nakshatra is Ketu.
+In the Dasha system on Vimshottri, we see that the planetary ruler assigned to this Nakshatra is Ketu.
 This is the Southern node of the Moon that is responsible for lunar eclipsing.
 The Moon rules the mind and our psychic awareness, and Ketu – it could be said – rules the Moon.

 Ketu concerns the past.
-He is the body without a head, and is the storehouse of the unconscious rudiment of our being.
+He is the body without a head and the storehouse of the unconscious rudiment of our being.

 When we work with Ketu, we go back into the past, where those forgotten and unseen elements of ourselves are brought into focus.